RDFLib/pySHACL/README.md

 See above for the pySHACL command line util usage instructions.

 ## Docker
+Pull out the official docker image from Dockerhub:
+`docker pull docker.io/ashleysommer/pyshacl:latest`

-After checking out the repository, you can build a Docker image with `docker build . -t pyshacl`.
+Or build the image yourself, from the PySHACL repository with `docker build . -t pyshacl`.

-You can now run pySHACL inside a container but you need to mount the data you want to validate.
+You can now run PySHACL inside a container; but you need to mount the data you want to validate.
 For example, to validate `graph.ttl` against `shacl.ttl`, run :
 ```bash
 docker run --rm --mount type=bind,src=`pwd`,dst=/data pyshacl -s /data/shacl.ttl /data/graph.ttl